ab25cq/clover2/manual/Home-en.md

 If you need to compile Method's native code, add the `--with-jit` option to`./configure`.
 If segmentation violation occurs with `--with-optimize` depending on the environment, try `--with-optimize` and execute it.
 Although processing speed is considerably slow, segmentation violation may not be done.
 Also, if the operation is unstable with --with-jit, please remove --with-jit and execute it. --with-jit is stable in version 3.5.
 If you still have a bug, please remove --with-jit and try using it.
 In case

-If you want to install executable files in a specific directory
+If you want to install files in a specific directory

 ```
     ./configure --with-optimize
     make
-    make DESTDIR=~/tmp/bin install
+    make DESTDIR=~/tmp install
 ```

+Please do as. clover2, cclover2 is installed in ~/tmp/bin, and the basic library is installed in ~/tmp/share/clover2.

 Please do as. clover, cclover is installed in /tmp/bin.